12 Bathroom Sink and Vanity Ideas

 Vanities with under-mount sinks

 Self-rimming sinks were a long-time popular choice in bathrooms, but in our renovations, we’ve seen under-mount sinks take over.
 They’re installed from underneath the countertop for a seamless look.
 In one homeowner’s bathroom, her contractor installed the under-mount sink to the side of the vanity to allow for more counter space.
 In Lisa and Chris’, it’s at the center of the wall-hung vanity.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 (Above) Vanity with an under mount sink in a homeowner’s renovation